vince-wu/CompositionalDrift/README.md

 ## Contributing/ Development

 The code for this application is open source and available to everyone.
 Feel free to clone or fork the repository if you want to alter or add onto the codebase.
-You can refer to the [wiki](https://github.com/vince-wu/CompositionalDrift/wiki/Developing-with-Python) for a rundown of the code.
+You can refer to the [wiki](https://github.com/vince-wu/CompositionalDrift/wiki/Developing-with-Python) for an overview of the code.

 Please report any bugs to vincent.wu@berkeley.edu